Here I am on a snowy morning drinking one of my favorite delicious morning meal replacement smoothies!

 Studies have shown that you are more likely going to ingest more calories and sugar from a fruit smoothie than eating whole fruits and vegetables.

-According to many dietitians and nutritionists, we will often overdo it by drinking large portions of smoothies– especially when store-bought that mostly contains artificial sweeteners and calorie-adding nut butter.
+According to many dietitians and nutritionists, we will often overdo it by drinking large portions of smoothies – especially when store-bought that mostly contain artificial sweeteners and calorie-adding nut butter.

-As stated above, you will give you the feeling of being full after consuming solid whole fruit over the liquid form.
+As stated above, it will give you the feeling of being full after consuming solid whole fruit over the liquid form.

 Many people will make smoothies with pure fruit – these drinks will make you fat!
 Please do not get me wrong; fruits contain a lot of healthy nutrients but are only beneficial for your body when consumed in small quantities.

 High-glycemic foods will raise your blood sugar; they also spike insulin levels.
-High insulin and blood sugar will, in turn, make you fat. … One way to reduce the glycemic load of a smoothie is to add protein & fat or combination of the two.
+High insulin and blood sugar will, in turn, make you fat… One way to reduce the glycemic load of a smoothie is to add protein & fat or a combination of the two.

 In short, it depends on how you make your smoothies that determine if your blood sugar will spike.